-Whilst the assessment of capacity was commenced by the community social worker involved, it became clear that it would be necessary to have the specialist involvement of a clinical psychologist within the capacity assessment weighing, he was unable to give any further detail as to what these terms / phrases actually meant.
+Whilst the assessment of capacity was commenced by the community social worker involved, it became clear that it would be necessary to have the specialist involvement of a clinical psychologist within the capacity assessment

+During the process of assessing his capacity it emerged that his verbal ability masked a significant cognitive deficit.
+Whilst he was able to use phrases and terms that appeared to indicate a level of understanding and weighing, he was unable to give any further detail as to what these terms / phrases actually meant.
 It was also noticed that there was a gap between his verbal ability and performance ability with many examples of him having acted contrary to what he would describe as the right option to choose.
 When debriefed about these events he was unable to provide any cogent rationale for his actions.